ml5js/Intro-ML-Arts-IMA-F20/07_rnn/README.md

 - Music generation!

   - We did not cover this in class, but recurrent neural networks can also be used the generate musical sequencies (melodies, beats, etc.).
 You can find examples for [musical markov chains](https://luisaph.github.io/the-code-of-music-2018/#Markov) and [musical recurrent neural networks](https://luisaph.github.io/the-code-of-music-2018/#NN) as part of Luisa Pereira's [Code of Music materials](https://luisaph.github.io/the-code-of-music-2018/).

+Complete a blog post with your reading reflection and documentation of your code exercise.
+[Link from the homework wiki](https://github.com/ml5js/Intro-ML-Arts-IMA-F20/wiki/Assignment-7).